breatheco-de/python-flask-api-tutorial/.learn/exercises/03-first-flask-app/README.md

 Flask is an app that behaves like a web server: it exposes (publishes) a group of URLs to the internet (like an API or website).

-For example, you can use Flask with a domain and expose the following URLs to the Internet:
+For example, you can use Flask with a domain and expose the following URLs to the internet:

 ```txt
 mywebsite.com/home